alyciakb/jekyll-now/_posts/2018-09-14-HypothesisErrors.md

 ---
 layout: post
 title: TRUE!
-NO WAIT...
-FALSE?
+No wait...
+False?
 ---

 <h3><p style="text-align:center;">A look at the differences between false positives and false negatives</p></h3>